tcltk/tcl/tools/man2markdown-README.md

 Note, that only pages counted under "final conversion" are considered final markdown versions of the nroff originals.
-Currently, many of the markdown pages are still missing some markup or still contains nroff markdown that is not yet handled.
+Currently, many of the markdown pages are still missing some markup or still contain nroff markdown that is not yet handled.